On July 26, WorldNetDaily published an exclusive, copyrighted,

 Two days later, the Washington Post published a remarkably similar story,

 “Probe of Ex-Official Extends to Hill.”
-Moreover, Walter Pincus, the Post’s top national security writer who authored the article, reportedly had been e-mailed copies of WND’s story on July 27 by sources on Capitol Hill.
+The Post’s top national security writer, Walter Pincus, reportedly had been e-mailed copies of WND’s story on July 27 by sources on Capitol Hill.

 WorldNetDaily broke the story of President Clinton’s

 Executive Order 13083 — which totally re-defined federalism and threatened to gut the 10th Amendment — it was a month before the Post finally got around to covering the story in a July 17, 1998, piece by Post staff writer David Broder.
-No credit to WorldNetDaily, whose major exposure along with subsequent protests from local and state officials across the country led the White House ultimately to suspend the order and issue a rewritten version.
+No credit to WorldNetDaily.

 “There is an explanation for the absence of coverage of the brutal rape and asphyxiation death of 13-year-old Jesse Dirkhising, but those who are inclined to believe the David Dukes, Joseph Farahs and Tim Grahams of the world — who have asserted that the story has been suppressed so that homosexuals won’t be portrayed negatively — will not be satisfied.”